Media announcements, forums and updates

 - All other patients and visitors are screened at the Therapy Services entrance.

 The main symptoms are fever, cough, and shortness of breath.
-Some patients have had other symptoms including muscle aches, headache, sore throat, new loss of taste and smell, congestion or runny nose, nausea or vomiting, diarrhea.
+Other symptoms include muscle aches, headache, sore throat, new loss of taste and smell, congestion or runny nose, nausea or vomiting, diarrhea.
 These symptoms may appear 2-14 days after exposure.